brfrancis/CompetingRisksAnalysisGW/README.md

 ### Installation:
 #### Dependencies:

-Please install the following  Python packages prior to use of CRAG (some may be installed with Python): subprocess, sys, math, lifelines, csv, numpy, pandas, gzip, time, argparse and warnings.
+Please install the following  Python packages prior to use of *CRAG* (some may be installed with Python): subprocess, sys, math, lifelines, csv, numpy, pandas, gzip, time, argparse and warnings.

 #### Installing

-Pull:
+Type the following command in the terminal/command line to intall *CRAG*

        pip install --upgrade --no-deps git+https://github.com/brfrancis/CompetingRisksAnalysisGW.git